 Read Stephen W. Beattie’s review of You Are Not Needed Now in The Globe & Mail!

 My second novel, Whitetail Shooting Gallery, was published in 2012, and was a finalist for both the McNally Robinson Manitoba Book of the Year and the ReLit Prize in 2013.

 Many years ago, I decided I liked school and wanted to live there.
 After I finished high school in rural Saskatchewan, I attended the University of Saskatchewan (Saskatoon) for my B.A., started my M.A. at Memorial University of Newfoundland (St John’s) before migrating back to the U of S. I taught Gender Studies at the U of S and ESL in Seoul and Jinju, South Korea.
-Migrated thence to Winnipeg to do my PhD (actually finished it!) at the University of Manitoba.
+Migrated thence to Winnipeg to do my PhD at the University of Manitoba.
 I’ve taught English and Gender Studies at the University of Manitoba and the University of Winnipeg.

 The universe calls out and we go where it leads.
 In the summer of 2012, I tilted my head, listened, and gathered up home and family for a long trek northwest.
 I now live in Grande Prairie, Alberta.
-Up against the Rockies to the west, backed against the Arctic to the north.
-Things are happening up here.
-They’re turning into fiction as I speak.
+I teach English and creative writing at Grande Prairie Regional College.
+I have great students, and I edit The Waggle magazine.